-ACADEMIC DISHONESTY
+ACADEMIC INTEGRITY

 You are expected to exhibit honesty and use ethical behaviour in all aspects of the learning process.
 Academic credentials you earn are rooted in principles of honesty and academic integrity.
+It is your responsibility to understand what constitutes academic dishonesty.